 There are three Industry 4.0 Drivers.
 These drivers support companies in identifying and implementing Industry 4.0 scenarios.

-The increasing use of the Industrial Internet of Things is referred to as Industry 4.0 at Bosch, and generally in Germany.
-Applications include machines which can predict failures and trigger maintenance processes autonomously or self-organized logistics which react to unexpected changes in production.
+The increasing use of the Industrial Internet of Things has spawned new applications including machines which can predict failures and trigger maintenance processes autonomously or self-organized logistics which react to unexpected changes in production.

 - Implementation Costs